What to Bring

 Passport and Visa

-In order to participate in a Sydney Program you must have a valid passport and visa.
-Visa application instructions are provided in the pre-departure paperwork.
-When you receive the e-mail with your electronic visa confirmation from the Department of Home Affairs, print out a copy and keep it in your carry-on bag along with your passport.
+In order to participate in a BU Sydney Program you must have a valid passport and visa.
+Visa application instructions are provided in the pre-departure applicant portal.
+When you receive the e-mail with your electronic visa confirmation from the Department of Home Affairs, print out a copy and keep it with you while you travel.

-Bring your driver’s license &/or student I.D. card should you need an extra form of photo identification.
-You should also bring proof of COVID-19 vaccination.
+Bring your driver’s license &/or student I.D. card should you need extra forms of photo identification.

 Prescription Medication and Eyeglasses

-Students are urged to bring an extra pair of eyeglasses, an ample supply of contact lenses, and a full supply of prescription medication.
+Students are urged to bring an extra pair of eyeglasses, an ample supply of contact lenses, and a full supply of prescription medication (if allowable).
 All medication should be sealed in original, clearly labeled containers and packed in carry-on luggage.
 The exception is anything in liquid form which is subject to the 100ml limit for carry-on items.
 It would be a smart idea to bring along a letter from your doctor explaining your condition and need for the medication.
-Please note that this recommendation applies only to prescription medication; there is no need to bring a supply of ibuprofen-type medication as these over-the-counter medications are readily available in Australia.
+Please note that this recommendation applies only to prescription medication.
+There is no need to bring a supply of over-the-counter medications (like ibuprofen etc.) as these are readily available in Australia.

 Shipping additional supplies during the semester is not recommended.
 Customs officials open, examine, and reseal the contents before forwarding the packages on to their destinations.
-This process can take up to a month to complete.
+This process can take months to complete.
 Local pharmacists or “chemists” will not refill U.S. prescriptions without a prescription from a local physician.
-Even with a complete list of ingredients and a student’s medical history, most chemists are understandably averse to prescribing an equivalent medication for fear of drug complications.
-Medical exams with a GP are often required before a script will be issued.
+A medical appointment with an Australian GP is required before a script will be issued.

 Toiletries